directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 {{<card header="**2nd script**">}}
 Looking towards the back rows where employees are seated, you can see some cabinets or storage units, and beyond those, there are open meeting spaces. <br/>
-In the far right corner is a glass-enclosed private booth, probably for an executive.<br/>
+In the far right corner is a glass-enclosed private office, probably for an executive.<br/>
 <br/>
 As a side note, after the COVID pandemic, my company stopped assigning individual desks. <br/>
 We transitioned to free seating, where you can sit at any available desk. <br/>
 However, in the past four years since COVID, I've only commuted to the office a handful of times. <br/>
-I prefer my home office because I can take a guilt-free half-hour nap after lunch, clear my head, and work productively in the afternoon.<br/>
+I prefer my home office because I can lie down for a guilt-free half-hour nap after lunch, clear my head, and work productively in the afternoon.<br/>
 <br/>
-(108 words)
+(110 words)
 {{</card>}}